Are you constantly scratching your head?

 In most cases, scabs are caused by a scalp issue like dandruff.

-However, in some cases, the cause of scabs on scalp can be a more serious condition like contact dermatitis.
+However, in some cases, the cause of scabs on the scalp can be a more serious condition like contact dermatitis.

 Scabs are usually a symptom of a skin condition affecting the scalp.